 ecomaine is proud to have added food waste recycling to its portfolio of sustainable waste management solutions in September 2016.
-We are building food waste recycling capacity in southern Maine, serving as a central collection point for grocery stores, institutions and, coming the first week of May 2017 (to coincide with the first-ever Maine Composts Week) participating municipalities!
-With food waste comprising up to 30 percent of Maine trash cans.
+We are building food waste recycling capacity in southern Maine, serving as a central collection point for grocery stores, institutions and, as of the first week of May 2017, participating municipalities!
+We learned from our extensive Organics Feasibility Study in 2013 that food waste comprises up to 28 percent of Maine trash cans.
 And in a 2018 study, we continued to learn about opportunities for greater efficiencies in food waste collection across communities.
 Therefore, ecomaine is offering this program to help its member communities make bigger strides toward reaching the state’s 50% recycling goal by 2021.

 In May of 2017, residents of the pilot communities in Scarborough (260 homes in the Pleasant Hill neighborhood) and South Portland (600 homes in Knightville & Meetinghouse Hill neighborhoods) began our first curbside food waste recycling program!
 All residents in these towns will also have the option to drop off their food waste at designated drop-off points in the two communities.
 Read our FAQs here.

 These towns contracted with distinct haulers, who will collect the food waste each week and deliver it to ecomaine’s Portland facility.
 Agri-Cycle Energy transports large tractor-trailer loads of food waste to Exeter Agri-Energy in Exeter, Maine, where the food waste is de-packaged before it is anaerobically digested to produce sustainable power, organic farm fertilizer and cow bedding for the Maine family dairy farm Stonyvale Farm.
 The packaging that is removed from the food waste is delivered back to ecomaine to be burned for energy.

 What is acceptable food waste?